soft4good/extension-release/README.md

 ExtensionRelease
 ================

-A package to automate browser extension releases.
+A package to automate browser extension releases/deployments.

 ***Only Chrome is currently supported.***